CBIGR/HTSplotter/README.md

 These experiments can be conducted either in real-time or as with endpoint readout.
 HTSplotter identifies the type of experimental setup through a conditional statement algorithm.
 It then performs a normalization and, in case of a drug screen, drug combination or genetic-chemical perturbagen experiment, identifies the dose-response relationship for each drug alone.
 Additionally, synergism or antagonism of drug or genetic-chemical combination screens is determined through the BI method.
 Finally, results are plotted and exported as PDF files, allowing a fast biological interpretation of the data.

-All python library usage information is in this page, however, complementary information and example files can be found at the [website manual](https://htsplotter.cmgg.be/).
+All python library usage information is in this page, however, complementary information and example files can be found at the [website manual](https://htsplotter.cmgg.be/) or at [HTSplotter GitHub](https://github.com/CBIGR/HTSplotter).

 ## Install
 ```